AFRICAN TRIBAL ART

 A LIFE-TIME HOBBY

 In 1959, as a young army officer, I was given an opportunity to study Swahili at London University’s School of Asian and African Studies.
-The UK Government's objective was to have officers with suitable language skills available to assist in future African independence negotiations but be that as it may, the sights, sounds and smells of my first magical after-dark arrival in Dar es Salaam remain vivid and were the beginning of a lasting love affair with Africa!
+The British Government's objective was to have officers with suitable language skills available to assist in future African independence negotiations but be that as it may, the sights, sounds and smells of my first magical after-dark arrival in Dar es Salaam remain vivid and were the beginning of a lasting love affair with Africa!

 Since those early days I have been fortunate to have many opportunities to work and travel extensively throughout the continent.
 Visits to many countries including the Congo, Nigeria, Senegal, Ethiopia,Tanzania, Ivory Coast and many others have enabled me to acquire items of authentic tribal art at source to form what has become an eclectic, somewhat whimsical and rather large but authentic collection.
 Latterly, having lived mainly in South Africa, I have had many opportunities to add further to my collection as time, money and opportunity allowed.